 There are a couple of different ways to play this game over a video call:

 - Everybody selects and does the same challenges, giving you the opportunity to discuss where you think each place is and compare your scores before you move on to the next challenge

 - One person shares their screen and everybody talks through where they think the one person is together.

-To play you’ll need to create an account.
+Each player who wants to actually control the game will need to create an account.
 We didn’t find the process too onerous.

 It’s also worth noting that the free version of the game is very restricted.
 You only get to play the daily challenge and one other challenge each day.
 To play more than that you’ll need to subscribe and pay £2.99 a month.

 What we liked – A few of our testers enjoyed Geoguessr as a one-player game, and the geography buffs in our ranks enjoyed it immensely.